williamouyang/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 Create and configure an authorization server to manage authorization between clients and Okta:

-* Define the scopes and claims in your client app and register it with Okta.
+* Identify the scopes and claims in your client app and register it with Okta.
-* Create one or more authorization servers and define the scopes and claims to match those you've defined in your app.
+* Create one or more authorization servers and define the scopes and claims to match those expected by your app.

 It doesn't matter which task you do first, but the client app must recognize the scope names and be expecting the claims as defined in the authorization server.